 2. Use social to send your site traffic

-You likely have key staff who have established presence on various social networks.
+You likely have key staff who have established a presence on various social networks.
 Get them involved.
-Use Instagram, Facebook, Twitter, Snapchat, Pinterest, LinkedIn, and all the others I don’t know about because I’m over 40.
+Use Instagram, Facebook, Twitter, Snapchat, Pinterest, LinkedIn, and all the others I don't know about because I'm 50.

 Find the people who have followings and get them to share the news so that you can drive traffic from those networks back to your site.